Die casting and permanent mold casting are two common casting methods used to produce metal parts with high precision.

 Unlike pressure injections, the tilt pour process results in less metal turbulence, meaning less air bubbles are trapped in the casting.
 Lower porosity decreases the likelihood of defects in secondary machining or power coating operations.

 Permanent mold castings have a required wall thickness of 0.18 inches.
 This wall thickness ensures proper fill of the mold during the gravity-fed process.
-More design requirements can be found here.
+More design requirements and tolerances can be found in our 2024 Design Guide.

 Permanent mold as-cast surface finish is typically 200-420 RMS.
 This is higher than die casting, but lower than sand casting.
 Note that because of lower internal porosity, permanent mold castings are easily polished, and this polishing will not reveal divots or pinholes.

 Permanent mold is ideal for moderate-volume production due to manufacturing speed and tooling cost.
-Permanent molds can be as low as 1/5 of the price of die casting molds!
+Permanent molds can be half the price of die casting molds!
 Therefore, it’s commonly used to manufacture pressure-tight vessels, utility equipment, medical equipment, and food equipment.

 Still not sure which manufacturing method is best for your product?
-Give us a call and we’ll point you in the right direction!
+Call us at 812-537-2275 or email us.
+We’ll point you in the right direction!